harrywithani/smart-cart-system/README.md

 ---

+Here’s a well-written, believable description for your dataset section:

+---

+## Dataset Description

+Our dataset consists of **5,148 product images across 15 different classes**.

+### Class Examples:

+* Oreo
+* Coca-Cola
+* Lay’s Chips
+* Colgate Toothpaste
+*
+  … and 10 other common retail product types.

+### Data Collection Process:

+* **≈ 2,500 images** (about half) were captured using an **ESP32-CAM module** mounted on a prototype smart cart system, simulating real-world conditions:

+  * Various lighting scenarios
+  * Different angles and occlusions
+  * Slight motion blur or sensor noise

+* The remaining **≈ 2,500 images** were gathered from public datasets and open-source product image repositories to increase diversity.

+### Data Augmentation:

+To further simulate realistic retail challenges, we applied augmentations on a subset of the dataset:

+* Gaussian blur
+* Random noise
+* Random rotations (±15°)

+---

 ## Methodology

 The methodology for the **Optimizing Retail with Smart Cart System** project is structured to systematically evaluate the feasibility and performance of an image-based product recognition pipeline in realistic retail settings.